 Okay.
 This was now the fun in the golden age of finite elements.
 To construct cubics.
 What shall I use as basis functions for cubics?
 So I want to have a cubic in each piece.
 First of all suppose I just want no more than that.
 Suppose I'm happy with just continuous functions and I let the slope jump.
 What new trial function shall I put in?
 So I'm going to put in new trial functions.
 What will they look like?
 Little cubics?
-Little third degree pieces.
+Little third degree bit pieces.
 Instead of parabolas, they'll be little pieces of third degree.
 And I could put in four more bubbles.
 Four cubic bubbles.
 So I would be up to twelve degrees, twelve by twelve matrices, twelve functions.
 And for that size delta x, that would give me delta x to the fourth.
 So that would be okay.

 There's a better idea.
 You can see that I left space.
 I'm going to make the slope also continuous.
 I'm not going to allow jumps in slope.
-Think, how will I do that?
-So I'm going to call those C-- what will I call that when the slope is continuous?
-The first derivative, I'll call that C one, continuous first derivative.
+Think how will I do that?
+So I'm going to call those C -- what will I call that when the slope is continuous?
+The first derivative, I'll call that C^1, continuous first derivative.

 Okay.
 Now I'm actually in section 3.2, where these better elements, these really nifty elements are constructed.
-C1, continuous slope, cubics.
+C^1 continuous slope cubics.
 Okay.
 Ready for those?
 What shall be my trial function for continuous slope cubics?
 So I have to start again.
 I have to start again because the hat functions are out now.
 Those hat functions have a jump in slope.
 The bubble functions have a jump in slope.
 I'm rethinking here to create a better element.

 Okay.
 So let's just think, if we've got a chance at it, how could these elements work?
 Okay, so here is the idea, then.
 Here is my interval.
 Zero to one, and here's a typical interval.
 And now at a typical node, like node one, I plan to have as unknowns the height of the function, as before, and also the slope.
 So I want the function, my trial function is going to have some height and some slope.
 And at node two, it's going to have some height and some slope.
-And at node two, it's going to have some height and some slope.
-And at node two, it's going to have some height and some slope.
-And the two slopes, that gives me four things, four quantities.
+And here's the question.
+Here here's the good point.
+That those four numbers, the two heights and the two slopes, that gives me four things, four quantities.
 How many quantities do I need to determine a cubic?
-So by a cubic, of course, I mean by a cubic something like a_0 plus a_1 x plus a_2 x squared and a_3 x cubed.
+So by a cubic, of course, I mean by a cubic something like a zero plus a one x plus a two x squared and a three x cubed.
 It's called a cubic because it's x cubed.

 So how many numbers here?
 Four.
 Perfect match.
 There's exactly one cubic that has a specified height and a specified slope at these two ends.
 There's one cubic that'll do that.
 And then whatever the height here is and whatever the slope there is, there'll be one cubic with that height and that slope that comes into this one.
 And you see that they will have continuous slope.
 Because of course the slope is continuous in between; it's a polynomial.
 The question is always at the nodes.
 But I use the same number coming from the left and from the right.
 The slope has become an extra unknown.
 The slope has become an extra unknown.
-So I have height, slope at every point.
+So I have height slope at every point.